SoheilMV/MVThread/README.md

     try
     {
-        e.Save.WriteLine("goods.txt", data); //Save data in a file return Status.OK; //To get the continuation of the list return Status.OK }
+        e.Save.WriteLine("goods.txt", data); //Save data in a file return ConfigStatus.OK; //To get the continuation of the list return ConfigStatus.OK }
     catch (Exception ex)
     {
-        e.Log.WriteLine(ex.Message); //You can save your messages as a log return Status.Retry; //If the operation fails, you can retrieve the current data }
+        e.Log.WriteLine(ex.Message); //You can save your messages as a log return ConfigStatus.Retry; //If the operation fails, you can retrieve the current data }
 }
 ```